Xinchen-Fan/nand-2-tetris/notes/hardware.md

 Learning a machine language and using it to write some illustrative low-level programs

 - `Mult`: convert multiply to add through loop
-- `Fill`: set the register at address to –1 through pointer
+- `Fill`: set the register at address to –1 through pointer (select 'no animation' in CPUEmulator to test this program)

 ## Project 05 Computer Architecture